shapelets/khiva-java/README.md

 analyse time eries in a super-efficient fashion, giving a solution for time series analysis in the Big Data Ecosystem.
 ### How do I get set up? ###

-* It is needed to set in the VM flags : -Djavalibrarypath="<dynamic-library-path>"
+* You need to install the ArrayFire and the TSA libraries first.

 ### Contribution guidelines ###